Stranger in Our House: Plot

-Rachel speaks to their neighbor, Professor Jarvis, who tells her it may indeed be the work of someone who practices black magic.
+Rachel speaks to her neighbor, Professor Jarvis, who tells her it may indeed be the work of someone who practices black magic.
 She looks in Julia's drawer to find evidence to show Jarvis and discovers a missing photo covered in red paint spots.
 Before she can show him the evidence however, the professor collapses and is rushed to the hospital.
 A letter that Julia receives from a friend gets the best of Rachel's curiosity.
 Rachel phones the friend in Boston and discovers that Julia supposedly sings in her school's glee club.
 Knowing that the person living in her house doesn't have any interest in music, Rachel further suspects something is not right.
 Immersing herself in books on the occult, Rachel starts to believe Julia is a witch.
 During a visit to the professor at the hospital, he tells her that true witches cannot appear in photographs.
 The next day, Rachel encourages her mother to take pictures of a reluctant Julia.
 Tensions reach a boiling point when Leslie plans a road trip and Rachel finds a map with burn marks on it.
-Rachel believes Julia is planning on causing her mother to have an accident, and subsequently witnesses Julia making overt sexual advances on her father.
+Rachel believes Julia is planning on causing her mother to have an accident, and subsequently witnesses Julia making overt sexual advances to her father.

 Too late to stop Leslie from leaving on the trip, Rachel develops the roll of film herself and clearly sees that her suspicions have been correct all along—Julia is nowhere to be found in the photos.
 Suddenly, Julia comes into the darkroom, burning the pictures and revealing that she is Sarah Brown, the housekeeper, not Rachel's cousin Julia.
 The two have a fierce struggle, before Rachel manages to break away, locking the door to the developing room.
 She then evades her father, apparently under the housekeeper's spell.
 Sarah breaks out of the room, her eyes a ghastly white and red.
 Rachel rushes to Mike and tells him to get in his car so they can find her mother.
 Sarah takes off after them, hitting Mike's car and driving them off the road.
 On foot, Rachel and Mike catch sight of Rachel's mother, whose car causes Sarah to drive off a cliff to a fiery explosion below.
 The Bryant family tries to return to normal, adopting a new horse.
 Meanwhile, another family welcomes Julia into their home, posing as a nanny.